swcarpentry/shell-novice/_episodes/02-filedir.md

-                               file-type (--file-type), classify (-F) -i, --inode                print the index number of each file -I, --ignore=PATTERN       do not list implied entries matching shell PATTERN -k, --kilobytes            default to 1024-byte blocks for disk usage -l                         use a long listing format -L, --dereference          when showing file information for a symbolic link, show information for the file the link
+                               file-type (--file-type), classify (-F) -i, --inode                print the index number of each file -I, --ignore=PATTERN       do not list implied entries matching shell PATTERN -k, --kibibytes            default to 1024-byte blocks for disk usage -l                         use a long listing format -L, --dereference          when showing file information for a symbolic link, show information for the file the link